brandond/stick/README.md

   --prefix TEXT         Prefix within the S3 Bucket under which repository objects will be created.  [default: simple] --profile TEXT        Use a specific profile from your credential file to access S3.
   --skip-existing / --no-skip-existing
-                        Continue uploading files if one already exists.  [default: False] --sign / --no-sign    Sign files to upload using GPG.  [default: False] --sign-with TEXT      GPG program used to sign uploads.  [default: gpg] --identity TEXT       GPG identity used to sign files.
+                        Continue uploading files if one already exists.  [default: True] --sign / --no-sign    Sign files to upload using GPG.  [default: False] --sign-with TEXT      GPG program used to sign uploads.  [default: gpg] --identity TEXT       GPG identity used to sign files.